 I find that the proposed project MAY have a "potentially significant impact" or "less than significant with mitigation incorporated" impact on the environment, but at least one effect (1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. environment, because all potential significant effects (a) had an earlier EIR or NEGATIVE DECLARATION pursuant to appliabeen avoided or mitigated pursuant to that earlier EIR or N I find that although the proposed project could have a significant effect on the environment, because all potential significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-E D R January 3, 2024 Lead Agency Representative Signature Date Erik J. Pearson Environmental Services Manager Lead Agency Representative Printed Name Title
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. ☐ I find that although the proposed project could had environment, because all potential significant effer an earlier EIR or NEGATIVE DECLARATION pursuant been avoided or mitigated pursuant to that earlier including revisions or mitigation measures that are nothing further is required. cts (a) have been analyzed adequately in it to applicable standards, and (b) have EIR or NEGATIVE DECLARATION, E a R ~ J R November 8, 2023 Lead Agency Representative Signature Date Erik J. Pearson Environmental Services Manager Environmental Services Manager Lead Agency Representative Printed Name Title